mercadopago/devsite-docs/guides/notifications/ipn.en.md

 4. Retry after 2 days.
 5. Retry after 4 days.

-Mercado Pago will notify to this URL whenever a resource is created or when orders or payment status are updated, with two parameters:
+Mercado Pago will notify this URL whenever a resource is created or when orders or payment status are updated, with two parameters:

 | Field | Description |
 | --- | --- |